brandonaaskov/Share-Link-Override/README.md

 Release Notes
 =============

+v1.1.1: The deep linking code didn't have a string initialized, and in single video players, a "null" variable was getting appended to the URL.
+This is fixed now.

 v1.1.0: Updated the plugin to support playlist players.
 We first check if there are already params on the URL, and then add the bclid and bctid parameters appropriately.